 Click here for a flyer in PDF format.

-Click here for a short video on preparation and set up of MC chamber
+Below is a short video on the preparation and set up of MC chamber

 A peristaltic pump delivers pulsatile flow at high speed in the range 15ml / min (A) into a reservoir containing a buffer (B) which induces turbulence and reduces pulsation.
 Smoothed laminar flow passes through the infra chamber (C) directly below the surface of the semipermeable membrane (E)carrying the slice preparation.
 A Bernoulli effect produces a pressure difference between the upper and lower surfaces resulting in a net movement downwards (arrows) through the membrane and also increases access to slice preparation.
 A glass coverslip window allows for optical access (D) from below.
 Fluid exits into the supra chamber (F) and leaves from the chamber through a buffered exit for smooth outflow with a pump or vacuum line.